open200/xesar-connect/README.md

         // connect to the MQTT broker and login to xesar val xesar = XesarConnect.connectAndLoginAsync(Config.configureFromZip(pathToZip)).await()

-        // Subscribe to topics all topics (or the topics you are interested in) xesar.subscribeAsync(Topics(Topics.ALL_TOPICS)).await()
+        // Subscribe to topics ALL_TOPICS (or the topics you are interested in) xesar.subscribeAsync(Topics(Topics.ALL_TOPICS)).await()

         // send command to create a person